Battle of Kennesaw Mountain: Start of the Atlanta campaign

 Sherman was in a difficult position, stalled 15 mi north of Atlanta.
-He could not continue his strategy of moving around Johnston's flank because of the impassable roads, and his railroad supply line was dominated by Johnston's position on the top of 691 ft Kennesaw Mountain.
+He could not continue his strategy of moving around Johnston's flank because of the impassable roads, and his railroad supply line was dominated by Johnston's position on top of the 1,808 foot (551 meter) tall Kennesaw Mountain.
 He reported to Washington "The whole country is one vast fort, and Johnston must have at least 50 mi of connected trenches with abatis and finished batteries.
 We gain ground daily, fighting all the time. ...
 Our lines are now in close contact and the fighting incessant, with a good deal of artillery.
 As fast as we gain one position the enemy has another all ready. ...
 Kennesaw ... is the key to the whole country."
 Sherman decided to break the stalemate by attacking Johnston's position on Kennesaw Mountain.
 He issued orders on June 24 for an 8:00 a.m. attack on June 27.